What Is a Property Management Dashboard? Top 5 Tools

 Start Saving Water and Money With DrizzleX

-Water waste can drain both your budget and your property’s efficiency.
 With DrizzleX, multifamily property owners gain real-time insights into water usage, detect hidden leaks, and prevent overuse by tenants.

 See Real Results With DrizzleX

-DrizzleX helps multifamily properties cut water waste and lower costs by detecting hidden leaks and reducing tenant overuse.
-In just nine months, a 281-unit property in Washington, DC, saved 49% on water bills, totaling more than $158,000.
+In just nine months, a 281-unit property in Washington, DC, cut water bills by 49%, saving more than $158,000.

 FAQ About Property Management Dashboard

-What are the five P's of property management?
+What are the five Ps of property management?

 What is the most popular property management software?